Docklands Studios Melbourne: 2020s expansion

+In 2024, the studio hosted a number of major productions including Netflix’ The Survivors, Sony Pictures’ Beneath the Storm, Netflix' War Machine, and Peacock’s All Her Fault.

+Smaller productions filmed at the studio in 2024 include Together and Saccharine.

+Since 2022 the CEO of the complex has been film industry executive Antony Tulloch.

 Facilities

 The studio complex consists of six sound stages with a total area of close to 10,000 m2, various production offices, a workshop divided into bays of different sizes and parking for more than 650 vehicles.
 The sound stages vary in size from 2,323 to 743 m2.
 They are hired for production of feature films, drama series and audience-based television programs as well as television commercials, music videos and corporate events.
+Two of the stages are equipped with large-scale LED volume screens operated by NantStudios.